fwhelan/fwhelan.github.io/contact.markdown

     <p style="color:#0080BA"><b>PhD STUDENTSHIP</b></p>
   </div>
   <div class="box2">
-    <p style="color:#0080BA">Oct 2023 start</p>
+    <p style="color:#0080BA">Oct 2024 start</p>
   </div>
   <div class="box3">
     <p style="color:#0080BA"> We have a project on the study of strains of Pseudomonas aeruginosa  via in vitro culturing and bioinformatics available via The Nottingham BBSRC Doctoral Training Programme.
-The application deadline is 23 May 2023.
-Note: this round of applications are only open to candidates with home fees status.
-Find out more <a href="https://www.nottingham.ac.uk/bbdtp/index.aspx">here</a>.</p>
+The application deadline is 16 Jan 2024.
+To learn more and to apply <a href="https://www.nottingham.ac.uk/bbdtp/our-research-areas/our-research-areas.aspx">click here</a> and scroll down to the project entitled "Investigations into the pangenomic diversity of the Prairie Epidemic Strain (PES) of Pseudomonas aeruginosa".</p>
   </div>
 </div>
 <br>